DanielHou315/ELib/README.md

 # ELib

 ELib is a compilation of algorithms and controllers for 169E in the 2021-2022 full-stack navigation and controlling system.
 This is an ongoing effort to clean up and generate proper documentation for our wrappers and functions.
-Some wrappers and functions may NOT work in this dev repo.

-# Configure Project
-1. Replace file /include/okapi/api/odometry/point.hpp and /include/okapi/api/odometry/odomstate.hpp with the one in the ELib folder
--- this implementation adds ability to initialize a point
+All functionalities have been tested by 169E in the 2022 VEX Tipping Point World Championship Robot (which didn't perform very well but was at least consistent programming wise).
+Proper formatting and documentation is still under way.